yeliheng/EventBus/README.md

 # EventBus
 English | [简体中文](./README_CN.md)

-EventBus is a lightweight and high-performance event bus, suitable for Java and Spring framework.
+EventBus is a lightweight and high-performance event bus, suitable for Java and Spring/SpringBoot framework.
 EventBus is an implementation of the publish/subscribe pattern, which can be used to replace the traditional Java listener pattern, implement component decoupling, and make your code more flexible and easy to maintain.

 ## EventBus Features

 - Easy to use, only three lines of code, you can elegantly implement an event publishing and listening function.
 The project uses the singleton pattern and provides a shared EventBus instance globally.
+- Compatibility, support pure Java applications and Spring/SpringBoot framework, in the Spring framework, no need to manually register the subscriber, EventBus will automatically scan the Bean and register.
 - High performance, support asynchronous, in asynchronous mode, the logic in the subscriber will run in a separate thread, and be managed by the thread pool.
-- Tiny, EventBus has no external dependencies, is tiny, the jar file is only about 10 kb.
+- Tiny, EventBus has no heavily dependencies, is tiny, the jar file is only about 15 kb.

 ## Environment Requirements